-- Custom-made: covered at 80% of Allowed Amount. - General: not a covered benefit. - If the contracted rate is less than the amount of the co-payment, the member is still responsible for the corresponding co-payment/co-insurance.
+- Custom-made: covered at 80% of Allowed Amount within the provider network. - · General: not a covered benefit. - If the contracted rate is less than the amount of the co-payment, the member is still responsible for the corresponding co-payment/co-insurance.